bluek8s/kubedirector/doc/kd-release-process.md

 In your local clone of your own repo, create the x.y.z-release-info branch from the dev branch.

 Working on your local x.y.z-release-info branch:
-* Change references to the previous KD version to x.y.z in doc/quickstart.md - for example changing from "v0.1.0" to "v0.2.0".
+* Change references to the previous KD version to x.y.z in doc/quickstart.md.
 * Update/finalize HISTORY.md (i.e. release date and changes for version x.y.z).
 * Change the version string to "x.y.z-unstable" in version.go.